-It’s an age old question for anyone leading a customer support organization, the sort of challenge that requires continuous innovation as a company and its customer base expands.
+It’s an age-old question for anyone leading a customer support organization, the sort of challenge that requires continuous innovation as a company and its customer base expands.

 “There is more to scaling up than just machine learning and bots”

-Three options when scaling customer support
+Your options for scaling customer support

 When companies face the prospect of supporting rapidly increasing numbers of customers, they are faced with three fundamental choices:

 1. Increase headcount to support customer growth

 This option brings the benefit of maintaining a top notch level of service, but it also comes at a hefty financial and operational cost.